Rumour Has IT! Kalidas Jayaram In Alphonse Puthren's Next?

-film-making after a short gap.
-If the reports are to be believed,

-Alphonse has roped in star kid Kalidas Jayaram as the lead actor of
+Alphonse Puthren, the hitmaker is all set to be back into film-making after a short gap.
+If the reports are to be believed, Alphonse has roped in star kid Kalidas Jayaram as the lead actor of his next venture.

 A few popular Tamil media has reported that Kalidas has already